 Kohlrabi is susceptible to pests such as flea beetles.
 It is easy to deter these beetles by covering kohlrabi plants with a thin row cover.

 Kohlrabi bulbs can be used in a variety of ways.
-Raw kohlrabi can be grated and used in salads, the bulb can be chopped finely and incorporated into soups, shredded kohlrabi can be made into fritters or vegetable pancakes, roasted kohlrabi is a great winter treat, and steamed kohlrabi can be added to soups.
+Raw kohlrabi can be grated and used in salads, the bulb can be chopped finely and incorporated into soups.
+Steamed kohlrabi can be also be added to soups.
+Shredded kohlrabi can be made into fritters or vegetable pancakes, while roasted kohlrabi is a great winter treat.
 Kohlrabi greens can also be eaten when young.
-Bulbs will store in the refrigerator for several weeks.

 When plants cannot be successfully overwintered in the garden, they can be vernalized in storage.
 Before the first frost, dig up the entire plant, roots and all.
 Trim off outer leaves but keep the growing point intact.
-Replant these trimmed plants into containers filled with slightly moist potting mix or sand.
+Replant these trimmed plants in containers filled with slightly moist potting mix or sand.
 Then, find a place to store your plants.
-The optimum storage conditions for kohlrabi vernalization ranges from 34-39 F and 80-95% relative humidity.
+The optimum storage conditions for kohlrabi vernalization ranges from 34-39 degrees F and 80-95% relative humidity.
 A traditional root cellar is ideal but garages, sheds, and other unheated structures work well in some climates.

 After flowering in their second year of growth, mature seed pods become dry and turn brown as the seeds inside also mature and brown.
 As with many of the Brassica crops, the window of time for an optimal harvest may be short as mature pods will begin to shatter and bird predation can become a problem.